FlameWolf/quip-api/roadmap.md

 To add:

--   Reverse sort all post arrays
--   Quote post
--   Attachments
+- User settings
+- Turn repeats on/off in timeline